ornlu-is/ornlu-is.github.io/content/posts/overengineering_3.md

 Rejected Keys:
 ```

-Now it has become extremely obvious why I was still getting an error: I needed my Salt master to accept `zeus`' key!
+Now it has become extremely obvious why I was still getting an error: I needed my Salt master to accept `zeus` key!
 This boils down to a single command:

 ```
 sudo salt-key -a zeus